 Now, device manager will install the Android CDC driver on your computer (may take 1-2 minutes only).

 Step 12.
 Now, Click on Finish button to close the Add Hardware Wizard.

 Step 13.
 Below you can see the Android CDC driver is installed and listed in the device manager.

 Video tutorial on Installing Android CDC Driver

-- Driver is not digitally signed error: If you got this error then you need to fix the driver signature enforcement manually, for that read this full tutorial or watch this video tutorial.
+- The driver is not digitally signed error: If you got this error then you need to fix the driver signature enforcement manually, for that read this full tutorial or watch this video tutorial.

-- Credits: Android CDC Driver is created and distributed by Mediatek Inc. So, full credits goes to them for sharing the driver for free.
+- Credits: Android CDC Driver is created and distributed by Mediatek Inc. So, full credits go to them for sharing the driver for free.